Edomina/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a script creates a drectory my_first_directory in the /tmp/ directory move the file betty from /tmp/my_first_directory delete the file betty
+create a script creates a drectory my_first_directory in the /tmp/ directory move the file betty from /tmp/my_first_directory delete the file betty delete the directory my_first_directory that is in the /tmp directory.